Reading Time: 4 minutes

 Bodybuilders and lifters have been performing chins and dips since the genesis of the iron game.

 But in today’s iron era, lifters and trainees are more likely to spend all of their time in the gym on machines instead of performing some old-fashioned, honest work like John Henry.

 The good part about this is that what worked then still works now.
-Chins and dips still form a devastatingly effective combination for developing the upper body.
+Chin-up and dips still form a devastatingly effective combination for developing the upper body.

 Check out the videos below so that you can learn how to properly execute each move.